PHGT 512 Public Health Essay

 For this assignment, the student will provide a written self-reflection of at least 1,000 words presenting a personal but professional explanation for each of the prompts outlined within the Public Health Essay Template and submit it as the final draft.
 (CLO: A, C, D, F)

-There will be 2 open-book/open-notes quizzes during the course with no set time limit.
-Each quiz contains 2–4 multiple-choice, multiple-answer, true/false, or essay questions.
-The number of permitted attempts varies between the two quizzes.
+There will be 3 open-book/open-notes quizzes during the course with no set time limit.
+Each quiz contains 2–5 multiple-choice, multiple-answer, true/false, or essay questions.
+Each quiz allows multiple attempts, and the highest attempt will count towards the grade.
 (CLO: A, B, C, D, E)

 Have questions about this course or a program?